Eldridge R. Johnson: Eldridge R. Johnson Manufacturing Company

-In addition to the manufacture of wire stitching and bookbinding machines, Johnson's shop in Camden executed a variety of smaller jobs involving steam models and machine alterations.
-A customer named Henry Whitaker brought a manually driven, hand-cranked Berliner Gramophone, developed by Emile Berliner, into Johnson's shop and asked Johnson to design a spring driven motor for it.
-Johnson did so, but Whitaker found the result unsatisfactory.
+His business executed a variety of smaller jobs involving steam models and machine alterations.
+A customer named Henry Whitaker brought a manually driven, hand-cranked Berliner Gramophone into Johnson's shop and asked him to design a spring driven motor for it.
+Johnson did so, but Whitaker found the result unsatisfactory and rejected the design.

-Johnson was immediately captivated by the Gramophone; of his initial introduction, Johnson later wrote that “the little instrument was badly designed.
+Johnson was captivated by the Gramophone and saw great potential in its improvement.
+He later wrote that “the little instrument was badly designed.
 It sounded much like a partially educated parrot with a sore throat and a cold in the head.
 But the little wheezy instrument caught my attention and held it fast and hard.
 I became interested in it as I had never been interested before in anything.
 It was exactly what I was looking for.”